Cleveland Clinic logo

-Tunnel Vision (Peripheral Vision Loss)
+Tunnel Vision

 Tunnel vision is another name for peripheral vision loss.
 It makes it hard or impossible to see objects that aren’t directly in front of you.
-It can be temporary, but it might also permanently change your vision depending on what causes it.
+It can be temporary, but it might permanently change your vision depending on what causes it.

-A photo of children playing outside viewed through tunnel vision
+Children playing outside viewed through tunnel vision

 Tunnel vision is the name for anything that makes your field of vision smaller by restricting your peripheral vision.

 Tunnel vision is another name for peripheral vision loss.
-It’s called tunnel vision because your ability to see can seem like you’re looking into a tunnel — you can only see what’s right in front of your eyes.
+It’s called tunnel vision because your ability to see can seem like you’re looking into a tunnel: you can only see what’s right in front of your eyes.

 Advertisement